Office: Buch C318

 Office Phone: 604-822-6830

-Jacobs' first book, Governing for the Long Term: Democracy and the Politics of Investment (Cambridge, 2011, co-winner of the APSA award for the Best Book in Comparative Politics; winner of the APSA award for the Best Book Developing or Applying Qualitative Methods; and winner of the IPSA prize for the Best Book in Comparative Policy and Administration), examined how democratic governments manage long-term policy issues.
-This book and related articles have sought to understand the conditions under which elected governments are willing to impose short-term costs on their constituents in order to invest in long-term social benefits.
+Jacobs' first book, Governing for the Long Term: Democracy and the Politics of Investment (Cambridge, 2011) was co-winner of the APSA award for the Best Book in Comparative Politics; winner of the APSA award for the Best Book Developing or Applying Qualitative Methods; and winner of the IPSA prize for the Best Book in Comparative Policy and Administration.
+This book and related articles seek to understand the conditions under which elected governments are willing to impose short-term costs on their constituents in order to invest in long-term social benefits.
 Jacobs' work in this area has sought to identify the distinctive features of the politics of intertemporal choice as compared to the more commonly analyzed politics of redistribution.
+Jacobs' papers have appeared or are forthcoming in the American Political Science Review, the American Journal of Political Science, the Journal of Politics, the Annual Review of Political Science, the British Journal of Political Science, Comparative Political Studies, and other outlets.

 Public opinion toward policy tradeoffs.
 In research (with J. Scott Matthews), Jacobs is engaged in survey-experimental work designed to illuminate how citizens reason about policy tradeoffs, including tradeoffs between present and future.
 This work has investigated questions such as: Do citizens discount longer-term policy consequences?
 If so, why?
-Under what conditions are citizens are willing to pay short-term costs in exchange for long-term policy benefits?
+Under what conditions are citizens are willing to pay short-term costs to invest in long-term policy benefits?
 An important focus of this work has been on the role of uncertainty in citizens' reasoning about the future: the degree to which citizens' believe that they will receive the benefits that governments promise them.
-This experimental work is exploring the effect of political institutions and political trust on citizens' confidence in policy promises and on their willingness to exchange short-run pain for long-term gain.
-A recent Monkey Cage (Washington Post) blog post on this work can be found here.
+This experimental work is exploring the effect of political institutions, political uncertainty, and political trust on citizens' confidence in policy promises and on their willingness to exchange short-run pain for long-term gain.
+A recent Monkey Cage (Washington Post) blog post on this work can be found here; a post on the LSE's American Politics blog is here.

 POLI 110 Investigating Politics: An Introduction to Scientific Political Analysis